Prosecutorial Performance Indicators

 - Performance measurement tool

-- Transparency and accountability tool
+- Transparency and community engagement tool

 With a menu of 55 indicators, PPIs measure performance toward three goals: Capacity & Efficiency, Community Safety & Well-being, and Fairness & Justice.
 This website presents the indicators, guides, training materials, and sample data from partner offices to illustrate how the PPIs work in diverse jurisdictions.